Tuvayhun - Full Score

 The instruments are chosen to create a distinctive soundscape and hybrid musical idiom by combining ancient world instruments with modern, western instruments.
 With a combination of different compositional styles, performance techniques, and improvisation, this contributes to a work that is genre dissolving and where different cultures and traditions meet.

-The flute and the hammered dulcimer/cimbalom (or guitar) parts require a lot of improvisation, preferably by a musician with jazz and/or world music experience.
+The flute and the hammered dulcimer/cimbalom parts require improvisation, preferably by a musician with experience in jazz or folk music.

-The flutist can play any kind of (chromatic) flute, but preferably a flute with a world/ethnic quality from the Middle East or Asia.
-The kaval is especially recommended, but an Armenian or Bulgarian duduk can also be used.
+The flutist can play any kind of (chromatic) flute, but preferably a flute with a world/ethnic quality.
 Also, traditional soprano, alto, and tenor recorders can be used, and the flutist can play in any desired octave throughout the work.
-The bass flute has a world music quality to it and was used at the world premiere together with many different flutes throughout the work.
-A concert flute can be used if no world flutes are available.
+The bass flute has a world music quality to it and was used at the world premiere.
+A concert flute can be used if no folk music flutes are available.

-The percussion (2 players) consists of a combination of orchestral percussion (Large tam-tam, tubular bells, bell tree (or triangle), glockenspiel, and thunder sheet), and world percussion (darabuka, riq, frame drum without jingles, and one or more Tibetan temple bowls.
+The percussion (2 players) consists of a combination of orchestral percussion (Large tam-tam, tubular bells, bell tree (or triangle), glockenspiel, and thunder sheet), and world percussion (darabuka, riq, frame drum without jingles, and Tibetan temple bowls.
 Similar instruments can be used depending on availability.

-The baritone soloist should preferably be a classical singer, while the alto can be a classical, folk music or jazz singer.
-The child soloist can be a girl or a boy, and the parts were written for singers aged 13-16.
+The baritone soloist (Jesus) can either be a classical singer or a folk/world music singer, while the alto can also be a jazz singer.
+The child soloist can be a girl or a boy, and the parts were written for singers aged 12-16.

 The world premiere and European premiere included choreography.
-This is not necessary for the performance but using such elements can substantiate the message of the texts and the work's dramaturgy.
-A 'dramatic performance license' is required to perform the work with choreography.
-Some ceremonial elements and symbols can be used when the baritone soloists perform the Beatitudes at the beginning of the movements (lighting a candle, etc.).
+This is not required for the performance but can substantiate the message of the texts and the work's dramaturgy.
+Any usage of choreography requires a special agreement with us.

 Note: A dramatic performance license is required for any performances using choreography, dancing, stage action, etc. Request a license by filling out this form.